Brianhulela/AI-Voice-Chatbot/README.md

 ## Features

 - Speech recognition: The chatbot listens to user speech input and converts it into text.
-- Interactive responses: The chatbot uses the [Langchain](https://www.langchain.com/), GPT-3.5 Turbo model to generate context-aware and engaging responses.
+- Interactive responses: The chatbot uses the [Langchain](https://www.langchain.com/), GPT-3.5-turbo/GPT-4 model to generate context-aware and engaging responses.
 - Voice output: The chatbot's responses are synthesized into speech using the `pyttsx3` library.
 - Interactive conversation: The chatbot maintains a memory of past conversations to create a context-rich interaction.